Todd Grimshaw: Early relationships

-Todd begins a relationship with Candice Stowe (Nikki Sanderson), before romancing Sarah-Louise Platt (Tina O'Brien).
+Todd begins a relationship with Candice Stowe (Nikki Sanderson), before romancing Sarah Platt (Tina O'Brien).
 She later ends their relationship because she wants to date Aidan "Ade" Critchley (Dean Ashton).
 Langley and O'Brien were in a relationship and she told Frances Traynor from the Daily Record that acting out their break-up was not strange.
 Todd then resumes his previous relationship with Candice.
 However, Todd soon returns to Sarah.
 She decides to sleep with Todd on her sixteenth birthday; storyline was controversial, and nine viewers contacted the Independent Television Commission.
 The organisation investigated the scenes and cleared Coronation Street of breaching guidelines.
 They praised them for building a relationship between the two characters and viewed it as a mature decision.
 Prior to this, Langley's friends would tease him because Todd was a virgin.
 O'Brien told Steve Hendry from the Sunday Mail that Sarah is "a bit dependent on Todd".
 In June 2003, Alex Tate from The People reported that Sarah-Louise would dump Todd.
 Sarah fears that she and Bethany are preventing Todd from succeeding at Oxford University.
 However, Sarah and Todd move into a flat together.
 Sarah's daughter Bethany Platt (Amy and Emily Walton) electrocutes herself, and Todd finds her unconscious; this accident prompts Gail Platt (Helen Worth) to involve social services.